hrithikvish/hrithikvish/README.md

 ###

-<p align="left">My name is Hrithik Vishwakarma, and I am passionate about becoming a proficient Native Android Developer based in Mumbai.</p>
+<p align="left">My name is Hrithik Vishwakarma, and I am a Native Android Developer based in Mumbai.</p>

 ###